-Pillar 1, the European Agricultural Guarantee Fund, supports farmers' incomes in the form of direct payments and market-support measures according to the regulations set by the EU; while Pillar 2, the European Agricultural Rural Development Fund, provides more flexible support to promote development objectives in rural areas.
+Pillar 1, the European Agricultural Guarantee Fund, supports farmers' incomes in the form of direct payments and market-support measures according to the regulations set by the EU, while Pillar 2, the European Agricultural Rural Development Fund, provides more flexible support to promote development objectives in rural areas.
+In Wales, Pillar 2 of the CAP is named the Welsh Rural Development Programme.